foskvs/USBPatcher/README.md

 ## Usage

+You can open ACPI Machine Language binaries directly, so there is no need to recompile the SSDT after you patch it.

- - Open the decompiled SSDT with USBPatcher.
+ - Open the decompiled SSDT with USBPatcher (optional).
  - Fill the table with the proper values for `Connector Type` and select the checkboxes for the ports that you want to enable.
  - Click the `Patch` button.
    - Warning: `Patch` applies the patch to all the ports, so make sure you disable any ports you don't need.
  - Save the changes (optional, as autosave is enabled).
- - Compile the patched SSDT.
+ - Compile the patched SSDT (not needed if opening directly an AML file).

 ## Supported configurations